12 FAQs people ask about shareholder decisions in a private company.

 If your company does not have the model articles, you should check them to see what the procedure is for appointing a chairperson at a general meeting.

 If the articles of association are silent on this point, the shareholders at the meeting must choose one of their number to chair the meeting.

 This can be important if shareholders have appointed multiple proxies to attend and vote on their behalf (they can appoint as many proxies as they have shares), as each proxy usually has one vote on a show of hands.
-This can mean a shareholder can cast more votes on a show of hands, if they appoint several proxies, than if they went to the meeting themselves.
-If the chairperson thinks the result might be different if voting is per number of shares held (ie, by poll), they usually have a duty to call for a poll.
+This can mean a shareholder can cast more votes on a show of hands if they appoint several proxies, than if they went to the meeting themselves.
+If the chairperson thinks the result might be different if voting is per number of shares held (ie by poll), they usually have a duty to call for a poll.

+Otherwise, a private company can use a written resolution to make any shareholder decision and it will usually be quicker and easier than holding a general meeting.
 A written resolution may be proposed by the board or by the shareholders, although it is usually proposed by the board.
 The company must send or submit a copy of the proposed resolution to every shareholder (and to the auditor, if any) together with a statement telling the shareholders how to indicate their agreement to the resolution and the date by which it will lapse if not agreed to by then.

 If the written resolution put to the shareholders is an ordinary resolution (see 8), the percentage vote required is a simple majority of the total voting rights of the shareholders.
 For a special resolution it is not less than 75% of the total voting rights of the shareholders.